 - Planned Hospitalisation is when you are aware of being hospitalised in the near future and you can get a Pre-Authorisation from your insurer before you get hospitalised.

 - Emergency Hospitalisation is when the insured meets with an accident or is suffering from an illness that needs immediate hospitalization – an emergency.

 Pre & Post Hospitalization Expenses

-- Most insurance plans will pay for your pre & post hospitalisation expenses – Remember to save and retain your pre & post-hospitalisation consultation and medicine bills.
+- Most health insurance plans will pay for your pre & post hospitalisation expenses – Remember to save and retain your consultation and medicine bills.
 They will also be reimbursed under Pre & Post Hospitalisation expenses as per the process defined by the insurer.

 Emergency Cashless Claim

 1. Keep Handy patient’s copy of–

 - Health card/E-card, that came along with your health insurance plan.
 (If you have purchased from Sana, Call or send us a WhatsApp at 8278271818 to receive the same now

 - Identity Proof -Any government identity card like Aadhaar card, Driving License etc.

 - PAN Card - Some hospitals insist on a PAN Card of the policy holder.